sysmulch/docs/docs/research-publications.md

 ---
 layout: default
-title: Research publications
+title: Research Publications
 nav_order: 4
 has_children: false
 ---

-# Research publications
+# Research Publications

 ### The effects of plasma-processing conditions on the morphology of adherent human blood platelets